 Holland Lop lifespan is 7 and 12 years

 The average Holland Lop lifespan is 7 to 12 years.
-Some bunnies can leave as little as five years while others can live up to 15 years.
+Some bunnies can live as little as five years while others can live up to 15 years.

 If you want yours to live longer, consider neutering the bucks and spaying your does.
 Excessive doe breeding can shorten her lifespan.

 Also, the spaying and neutering reduce chances of reproductive system related diseases such as uterine cancer in does.

 Generally, any indoor rabbit (a rabbit living in captivity) is bound to live longer than the outdoor since it is shielded from unpredictable weather condition, exposure to parasites, pests, predators and it is given much attention.

 Finally, proper care, exercising it, good food, and ensuring your bunny is healthy can make it live much longer since, under normal circumstances, its lifespan would be 5 to 10 years.